Traveling with pets: Make travel fun and safe for your puppy

 This time, I am going to talk only about car travel, since it is the only way of traveling with pets we are experienced with.

 First and the very important advice about dogs and riding in the car I can give is – leave the front seat to humans only.
 Your dog has nothing to do in front.
 She can disturb you while driving and, if an airbag deploys, it can seriously injure your pet.
 Also, even it might look cool or cute otherwise, your dog’s head and paws should be in the car.
 Driving with her head outside of the window may cause ear and eye damage or different lung infections.

-DO NOT LEAVE YOUR PUPPY IN THE CARSecondly, do not never ever leave your dog alone in a car.
+Secondly, do not never ever leave your dog alone in a car.
 Even it may seem like a quick stop for you, the temperature in the car rises extremely fast and the heat can cause serious health damage and even death in no more than 10 minutes!
-During the cold weather the car works like a fridge and can cause your animal freeze to death.
+During the cold weather, the car works like a fridge and can cause your animal freeze to death.

 Third, your pet should never be able to walk around the car.
 Put her in the crate (if she is crate trained!), transporter which you can use for airplanes as well or get a dog safety belt.
 Since our dogs usually travel only short distances, we use the belt to stop them from roaming around the car, distracting the driver.

 Also if it comes to an accident, it would stop them from falling out of the car or hitting other passengers.
 It can literally become a flying bullet.
 As you can see, unleashed dog in the car can be very dangerous for humans as well, but also she can get serious injuries if it comes to a car crash.
 Please keep in mind that transporters have been shown as the most protective for the dog during the crash.

 Keep the dog calm during the travel